music-suite/music-suite/src/Development/Sources.md

 ### Push

-To push to a repo you need to make a fork.
-For example with the `music-pitch` package you would do it as follows:
+To push to a repo you need to be a member of the [Github organization](https://github.com/music-suite).
+You can then make a fork of a library as follows (in this example I will use `music-pitch`):

 - Go to [https://github.com/music-suite/music-pitch](https://github.com/music-suite/music-pitch)